-Gadgets, snacks, MacGyver-worthy tools and other essentials, some things should always come along for the ride.
-Here’s 29 (or so) favourites for ambitious solstice epics, after work shred-fests, swimming hole missions or just riding around.
+Gadgets, snacks, MacGyver-worthy tools and other essentials, some stuff should always come along for the ride.
+Here’s 29 (or so) things to bring for ambitious solstice epics, after work shred-fests, swimming hole missions or just riding around.
 Some fit perfectly into your jersey pockets, others not so much.
 Regardless, we’re willing to bet that most of them will tag along with you at some point this season when you’re out on two wheels.

 You won’t get far without one of these.
-If you’re into carbon, the Fenix SL40 has race-ready stiffness and good clearance, while the X-Trail CR50 is ready for club rides, gravel grinders and even cyclocross when summer’s over.
+If you’re into carbon, the Fenix SL40 has race-ready stiffness and good clearance, while the Ridley X-Trail series is ready for club rides, gravel grinders and even cyclocross when summer’s over.

 Ride without one of these, and you’re going to look the fool.
 Super comfortable, cool looking and protective.
 Seriously, why wouldn’t you wear one?
-Try the Mavic Ksyrium Pro, the Cosmic Pro or the MET Rivale.
+Pick one from the Mavic line-up or the MET helmet fleet.

 Looking to carry some stuff on this list?
 You’ll need pocket real estate.
 Breezy materials and aerodynamic details are always welcome, too.
-Castelli Attacco and Pearl Izumi Pro Escape (men’s), or Castelli Sentimento and Elite Pursuit (women’s).
+Take off in a sleek Castelli jersey (there are lots to choose from), or gear up in a Pearl Izumi layer.

 6. Fancy socks